wustho/epr/README.md

 - ~~`html2text`~~
 - `curses`

 Started from `v1.2.0`, `epr.py` no longer requires `html2text` library.
-But if you have trouble with it, you probably need to go use older version provided in release page.
+But if you have trouble with it or if you prefer reading in markdown, you probably need to go use older version provided in release page.

 ## Usage